Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The outstanding Alberta Room, on the third floor, was the result of extensive renovations in 1976 that made Government House a site for government meetings, conferences and state occasions.

 New Year’s Day Levee

-Each year, the Lieutenant Governor and spouse host the popular New Year’s Day Levee at Government House.
+Typically, each year, the Lieutenant Governor and spouse host the popular New Year’s Day Levee at Government House on January 1.

-Levee guests can enjoy light refreshments, tour Government House, send a postcard to Canadian troops serving overseas, and join in celebrating the start of a new year.
+Levee guests can enjoy light refreshments, a tour of Government House, send a postcard to Canadian troops serving overseas, and join in celebrating the start of a new year.

-The event is free of charge and advance booking isn’t required.
+The event is free of charge and advance booking is not required.

 From 1913 through to 1938, Government House was a centre of social life in Alberta.
 The Lieutenant Governor and spouse, the châtelaine of the house, were renowned for their gracious hospitality.
 As such, the Government House tradition of public teas was born.